Abishek-samraj/SocialRobotDesignPortfolio/Portfolio.md

 ## Group Work

 ### Case Description
-After poperly analising the features of ROSE robot (a social robot designed to support healthcare settings), we have categorised them as [View Features Image](Features.jpg) Then our group explored three application ideas for ROSE, particularly for elderly care and hospitals.
+After poperly analising the features of ROSE robot (a social robot designed to support healthcare settings), we have categorised them as [View Features Image](Features.jpg) Then our group explored three application ideas for ROSE [View Application Image](Applications.jpg), particularly for elderly care and hospitals.
 The goal was to create meaningful value through companionship, cognitive stimulation, emotional connection, and assistance in daily tasks.

 **Idea 1: Entertainment Robot for Children in Waiting Rooms**
 ROSE serves as a playful companion to entertain children while their guardians attend medical appointments.
 It adapts games based on the number and age of participants and uses cartoon-like voices and animations to remain engaging.